 Internal Conflict: Two Worrisome Days in Washington DC: Day Two

 In the spring of 1782 Colonel Lewis Nicola wrote to General George Washington complaining that for more than six months the soldiers who had defeated the British and won independence for the United States had gone unpaid.
-He was sick and tired of waiting for the dysfunctional federal government to act and suggested Washington declare himself king to force the issue.
+He was sick of waiting for the dysfunctional federal government to get its act together and suggested Washington declare himself king to force the issue.